McLarenAppliedTechnologies/mat.ocs.streaming.samples/README.md

 # C# Samples
 ## Basic samples
-Basic samples demonstrate the simple usage of Advanced Streams, covering all the bare-minimum steps to implement Telematry Data and Telemetry Sample read and write to and from Kafka streams.
+Basic samples demonstrate the simple usage of Advanced Streams, covering all the bare-minimum steps to implement Telematry Data and Telemetry Samples read and write to and from Kafka or Mqtt streams.

 ### Read Telemetry Data
 First of all you need to configure the [dependencies](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5b7fcb3e763a36f753f3f320ad2484867fcd66e0/src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L60-L66)